Current IAS Board Members

 I come to the world of Inuit art through my personal and professional endeavors.
 Prior to my retirement in 2016, I was a professor of Native American Art as well as Dance, Dance in World Cultures, and Dance History in Northern California.
 My husband Alan and I recently moved to Sequim, Washington, which is on the Olympic Peninsula and the ancestral home of the S’Klallam people.
 I enjoyed a 35-year career getting paid to teach about what I love!
 Since retiring, I have completed graduate work in Native American Studies at Montana State University and am currently enrolled in a certificate program in Native American Art History at the Institute of the American Indian Art in Santa Fe, New Mexico.

-Although I love and appreciate all forms of Native American artistic expressions, I have always been particularly drawn to the indigenous cultural groups of the Pacific Northwest and the Arctic.
 While on sabbatical in 2001 I spent a year in British Columbia, researching masked dance traditions of the Kwakwaka’wakw on Vancouver Island.
 It was during that time in Canada that I became enthralled with the art and culture of the Native peoples of the Arctic, specifically in Canada and Alaska.
 My keen interest in Yup’ik masks and dance traditions as well as utilitarian objects made from fish skin, seal intestine and the like, led me to many remote areas of Alaska, specifically Anaktuvuk Pass, Bethel, Kodiak Island, Nome, and Barrow.
 Since then, I have traveled to many remote Arctic communities in Canada including Kinngait, Coral Harbor, Arviat, and Iqaluit.
 I have also traveled to the Siberian Arctic.

 In 2016, right before retiring, I curated an exhibit entitled STARK ABUNDANCE: Through the Eyes of Arctic First Peoples for the Mendocino College Art Gallery in Northern California.
 This expansive exhibit contained a variety of Inuit/Eskimo artworks with a focus of educating our college students and community members about the history, culture, and art of indigenous Arctic peoples.
 Coinciding with this exhibit I coordinated a series of community events consisting of public school and community tours, film screenings, and a more scholarly event connecting art, history, and science as a way of more deeply exploring environmental issues unique to the arctic and its inhabitants.
 Additionally, I presented an illustrated lecture entitled Sustainability, Subsistence, Survival and the Sacred: Through the Eyes of Arctic First Peoples in collaboration with Mendocino College and the Grace Hudson Museum, both in Ukiah, California.